 - Former Chief Counsel, Cheltenham Police Association

 - Member, Greater Philadelphia Chamber of Commerce

-- Speaker at Archer’s Alternative Energy Seminar, “The Energy of the Future?”
-(Union League of Philadelphia, September 2011)
+- Speaker, Alternative Energy Seminar, “The Energy of the Future?,” Union League of Philadelphia (September 2011)

-- Visiting lecturer for Villanova University School of Law; Sentencing & Punishment Program
+- Visiting Lecturer, Villanova University School of Law Sentencing & Punishment Program